department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/cost-of-care.md

 <h3>Medications</h3>

-<b>If you’re in priority group 1</b>
+<h4>If you’re in priority group 1</h4>

 You won’t pay a copay for any medications.

-<b>If you’re in priority groups 2 through 8</b>
+<h4>If you’re in priority groups 2 through 8</h4>

-You'll pay a copay for medications your health care provider prescribes to treat non-service-connected conditions—unless you qualify for an exemption based on your income or other factors.
-You'll also pay a copay for over-the-counter medications (like aspirin, cough syrup, or vitamins) that you get from a VA pharmacy.
+<b>You'll pay a copay for:</b>
+- Medications your health care provider prescribes to treat non-service-connected conditions, **and**
+- Over-the-counter medications (like aspirin, cough syrup, or vitamins) that you get from a VA pharmacy.
 You may want to consider buying your over-the-counter medications on your own.

-You won't pay a copay for any medications you receive while staying overnight in a VA hospital or other approved healthy facility.
-The cost for these medications is covered by your inpatient care copay.
+**Note:** The cost for any medications you receive while staying in a VA or other approved hospital or health facility are covered by your inpatient care copay.

-The amount you’ll pay will depend on the “tier” of the medication and the amount of medication you’re getting, which we determine by days of supply.
+The amount you’ll pay for these medications will depend on the “tier” of the medication and the amount of medication you’re getting, which we determine by days of supply.
 Once you’ve paid $700 in medication copays within a year, you won’t have to pay any more even if you still get more medications.
 This is called a co-pay cap.

 <h5>2019 outpatient medication copay amounts</h5>
 | Outpatient medication tier | 1-30 day supply | 31-60 day supply | 61-90 day supply |